 Library

-Our club maintains a collection of books and videos in an ever-expanding library collection, with members have privileges to check-out materials from the library on a monthly basis.
+Our club maintains a collection of books and videos in an ever-expanding library collection, where members have privileges to check-out materials from the library on a monthly basis.
+The Library page has a listing of available titles.

 Newsletter